WiFeS observations of nearby southern Type Ia supernova host galaxies: Results

 \begin{small} \end{small} The expansion includes the cosmic deceleration parameter ($q_0=-0.55$) and jerk ($j_0=1.0$), whose values are chosen to match the standard $\Lambda$CDM model with $(\Omega_\text{m},\Omega_\Lambda,w) = (0.3,0.7,-1)$.
 As such, this fitting method has weak cosmological model dependence.
 Since the dependence is weak, this method can still be used to constrain cosmologies whose parameters are somewhat near the input parameters.

-An input cosmology also enters into our analysis in the simulations used to perform bias corrections, and this dependence is also weak (Camilleri et al.~in prep.).
-The results of our fit are shown in Figure~\ref{fig:H0_comp}; the Hubble diagram of the updated sample has a best-fit cosmology $(H_0, \Omega_\text{m}) = (72.6\pm1.2$ \kmsMpc{}$, 0.328^{+0.018}_{-0.017})$, and the weighted average difference in distance moduli is only $-5\tten{-4}$ mag.
+An input cosmology also enters into our analysis in the simulations used to perform bias corrections, and this dependence is also weak \citep{Camilleri2024}.
+The results of our fit are shown in Figure~\ref{fig:H0_comp}; the Hubble diagram of the sample including our redshift updates has a best-fit cosmology $(H_0, \Omega_\text{m}) = (72.6\pm1.2$ \kmsMpc{}$, 0.328^{+0.018}_{-0.017})$, and the weighted average difference in distance moduli from the sample with original redshifts is only $-5\tten{-4}$ mag, equivalent to a difference in $H_0$ of $0.1$ \kmsMpc.
 The error bars we show are the statistical and systematic uncertainties from the covariance matrix, added in quadrature.
 It should be noted that even when including the 250 \kms\ uncertainty in peculiar velocities ($\sim 8\tten{-4}$ when converted to redshift), redshift uncertainties propagated through to $H_0$ are completely subdominant to these distance modulus uncertainties.
+Within the SH0ES/Pantheon+ Hubble flow range, our 146 redshifts represent approximately a quarter of all SNe that have high-quality light curves.

-Since we are using magnitudes calibrated with SH0ES, we see a similar central values of $H_0$ to SH0ES \citep[$73.04$ \kmsMpc;][]{Riess2022}, but only the shift in $H_0$ from our redshift changes is important here.
+Since we are using magnitudes calibrated with the SH0ES distance ladder, we see similar central values of $H_0$ to SH0ES \citep[$73.04\pm1.04$ \kmsMpc;][]{Riess2022}, but only the shift in $H_0$ from our redshift changes is important here.
 Thus, the key takeaway from this work is that the shift in $H_0$ from the original sample purely due to our redshift updates is only $0.1$ \kmsMpc, which is negligible compared to the 1.2 \kmsMpc\ uncertainty of each fit.
 We can also calculate an individual $H_0$ directly for each of the host galaxies in our sample from Equation~(\ref{eq:dL}) with $\Omega_{\text{m}}=0.3$, replacing the left-hand-side with $D_{\text{L}}(\mu_{\text{obs}})$, and taking the weighted average before and after the redshift updates gives the same result of $0.1$ \kmsMpc.
 This is not unexpected from the magnitude of the changes to redshift, and a similar result was found in \citet{Carr2022} although opposite in sign.
 The average redshift correction was an order of magnitude larger in \citet{Carr2022} in the same direction, so the result of this work is likely just a statistical fluctuation.
 Our result reinforces the general conclusion that while redshift errors have the potential to bias $H_0$, the reality is that any realistic redshift errors are too small to affect $H_0$.